The Hitchhiker's Guide to Diplomacy Leigh Turner

 By December, Lisa had sent me a translation of the whole book to peruse.
 German is my best language; I took several weeks to read through the text, in detail.
 Had the translation been into Chinese, or most other languages, this stage would have been impossible.
 In translation, my words seemed somehow more weighty, and elegant, than the original English text.
 Our discussions lasted until the end of January 2023, at which point the book went to top editor Joe Rabl for a final polish.

 At the end of February, Hannah Wustinger at Czernin, who had been shepherding my book expertly through the process, sent me the galley proofs of the book (“Fahnen” in German).
-This was another thrilling moment, closely followed by receiving the photos from inside the book, together with the cover.
-The full cover (front and back) is a thing of beauty.
-I won’t upload it here – wait until you see the book itself.
+This was another thrilling moment, closely followed by receiving the photos from inside the book.

 Leigh Turner - Writing The Hitchhiker's Guide to Diplomacy